prkshadhkr/news/README.md

 ### Search:
 	i.
 Generic search
 		This will be available for users as long as users are logged in.
-So users could search content anytime as this functionality is avialable on top of the navigation bar. ii.
+So users could search content anytime as this functionality is avialable in top navigation bar. ii.
 Time based search:
 		This allows users to search specific news based on time.
 		It will let users to get articles as old as a month.